Name: Dryocalamus subannulatus.

-Description: This is a thin snake the thickness of a finger.
-It has black blobs, that can almost be called stripes when looked at from overhead.
-From the side, as you can see in the image above, the black spots are more like circles stretched out across the body.
-Further down the snake’s body the stripes change substantially and are completely different in appearance – see 2nd photo below.
+Description: This is a thin snake less than the thickness of a finger.
+It has a light yellow mask and comes in one of two color pattern variations.
+Shown here is the pattern with a brown background and longitudinal stripes running from neck to tail.
+There is one along the vertebral ridge and one on each side.
 The eyes of this snake are rather large compared to the very small head.
 The head is slightly smaller than the neck of the snake.
 There are two very small rear-fangs seen upon inspection of the mouth.
-The head of this snake is not elongated in a long triangle like the Lycodon family of snakes – so I’m going with Bridle snake.
-However, the striking behavior of these snake is identical to Lycodon – in particular the Laotian Wolf Snakes.
-So, possibility exists that it is that snake, and not a Malayan Bridle Snake.
+The head of this snake is not elongated in a long triangle like the Lycodon family of snakes – which is one way to tell the difference.

 Habitat: Bushes, trees, and dwellings.
-This snake is not as common as the Laotian Wolf Snake, but likes the same kind of habitat.
-Searches trees and structures for geckos primarily.
+This snake is not as common as the Laotian Wolf Snake, but likes the same kind of habitat – but is usually climbing on something.
+It searches trees and structures for geckos primarily.
 They are excellent climbers and love vines and light brush.

 Food: Small geckos and frogs primarily.

 Venom Toxicity: Weak or none.
 Ineffective for humans if there is any venom.
-The fangs are quite minute – less than the diameter of a regular stick pin.
+The fangs are quite small – less than the diameter of a regular stick pin.

 Offspring: Nothing known about this area.

-Notes: These are great snakes, feisty at first, and then, as they get used to people – can be handheld without striking.
+Notes: These are great snakes for first time snake hobbyists to handle for a short time in the wild.
+If they are striking initially, they quickly calm down when held for a short time.
 There is a very real danger of mistaking these harmless snakes with a Malayan, Many Banded, or Banded krait – all of which are deadly.
 Kraits can get bigger than 1 meter.
-This snake, and the other harmless black and white banded snakes – will not get over 70cm generally.
+This snake, and the other harmless black and white banded snakes – will not get over 70 cm generally.

 Scientific classification: Dryocalamus subannulatus